ShaymaaEssa/AndroidProjects/MiwokApp/README.md

 ---------------

 This sample uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.ScreenShots
-ScreenShots
 --------------

 - ![Screenshot](ScreenShot1.png)- ![Screenshot](ScreenShot2.png) -![Screenshot](ScreenShot3.png)- ![Screenshot](ScreenShot4.png)- ![Screenshot](ScreenShot5.png).